 1. Blocks UVA, which will cause damage to skin such as a reduction in firmness following prolonged exposure.

 2. Fits skin thinly and evenly to leave it fine-textured and smooth.

 3. Does not look unnaturally white at the same time.

 A Beach Friendly formula is designed to conform to the regulations enacted in some countries, regions and beaches.

 The laws prohibit bringing in, selling, or using at beaches sunscreens that contain regulated ingredients.
 Specifically, a bill was passed in Hawaii in July 2018 to regulate the sale of sunscreens that contain certain UV absorbers, and it went into effect in January 2021.
 In addition, the sale and use of these products are banned in countries and regions including the Virgin Islands, Aruba and Thailand National Parks.

 ALLIE sunscreens have been researched and developed for adult skin, but can be also used on children with no skin problems.
 Please use with caution as it may not suit skin in rare cases.

 Although we have confirmed the safety of our products, pregnancy can cause sensitivity to various stimuli and fragrances.
 Please avoid using ALLIE products if you are concerned.

-To maintain the UV protection effect, reapply frequently after wiping off sweat.
+To maintain sunscreen effects, reapply frequently when after wiping off sweat.